 SIPA Partners in Improving Energy Policy

-The Center on Global Energy Policy is supported by Columbia University’s School of International & Public Affairs (SIPA) through contributions from different sources including foundations, corporations, and individual donors who share Columbia’s commitment to improving energy policy through rigorous and independent analysis and engaged dialogue on global climate and energy issues.
-SIPA is deeply appreciative of those who have supported the work of its Center on Global Energy Policy in FY 2019 and year to date FY 2020.
+The Center on Global Energy Policy is supported by Columbia University’s School of International & Public Affairs (SIPA) through contributions from different sources, including foundations, corporations, and individual donors who share Columbia’s commitment to improving energy policy through rigorous and independent analysis and engaged dialogue on global climate and energy issues.
+SIPA is deeply appreciative of those who support our work and takes transparency of funding very seriously, which is why all are listed on our website.